RodgervanderHeijden/RodgervanderHeijden/README.md

 I like to connect: connecting people for enriching experiences; connecting datasets to paint a more complete picture; but most of all connecting insights to people, allowing them to understand the message and to take action.
 An analysis which does not result in action or new knowledge is a pointless one.

-Soon I will be looking for a new (full-time) challenge.
+I am looking for a new (full-time) challenge.
 Do you think you have an interesting opportunity?
 I would love to discuss it!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=RodgervanderHeijden&hide=contribs,stars&count_private=true&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats) [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RodgervanderHeijden&langs_count=4&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)